pavel-odintsov/fastnetmon/README.md

    # If you need traffic counting
    apt-get install -y libhiredis-dev

+   # If you need PF_RING abilities
+   apt-get install -y libnuma-dev

    # If you need ASN/geoip stats
    apt-get install -y libgeoip-dev